Part I Written Examination: Candidate Application

 There are 5 routes of entry for board certification, download the American Board of Oral Implantology/Implant Dentistry (ABOI/ID) application and apply under your qualifying route.
 Once you've completed your application, please send it via email to Diplomate@aboi.org.
 If you have any questions, please contact the ABOI/ID headquarters office.

-Route 1: Dental Implantology Program | You are a graduate of a Full Time post-doctoral program 2 years in length in Oral Implantology.
+Route 1: Dental Implantology Program | You are a graduate of a Full-Time post-doctoral program 2 years in length in Oral Implantology.
 If you are able to fulfill the requirements for this route, you are exempt from taking the Part I written examination.

-Route 2: Board Certified Specialist | You are a board certified graduate of a full time advanced education program.
+Route 2: Board Certified Specialist | You are a board-certified graduate of a full-time advanced education program.
 If you are able to fulfill the requirements for this route, you are exempt from taking the Part I written examination.

-Route 3: Dental Specialist| Non-Board Certified | You have completed a full time advanced education program.
+Route 3: Dental Specialist| Non-Board Certified | You have completed a full-time advanced education program.

-Route 4: General Practitioner | You are a general dentist, or dental specialist not listed in Routes 1, 2 or 3, you are licensed to practice dentistry where you reside.
+Route 4: General Practitioner | You are a general dentist, or dental specialist not listed in Routes 1, 2, or 3, you are licensed to practice dentistry where you reside.

 Route 5: General Practitioner (AAID Fellow or Associate Fellow) | You are a general dentist, or dental specialist not listed in Routes 1, 2 or 3, you are licensed to practice dentistry where you reside.
 If you are a FELLOW of the AAID you are exempt from taking the Part I written examination.

 Part II Oral Examination: Candidate Application and Case Submission Templates

-The ABOI/ID Part II Examination is an oral examination which consists of standardized cases developed by the ABOI/ID as well as cases that the candidate submits to the ABOI.
+The ABOI/ID Part II Examination is an oral examination that consists of standardized cases developed by the ABOI/ID as well as cases that the candidate submits to the ABOI.
 (Candidates will be examined on four (4) of the cases that are submitted)

-• Your cases must be restored and functional for a minimum of one year at the time of application and case submission.
+• Your cases must be restored and functional for a minimum of one year at the time of case submission.

 If you have any questions while you are compiling information to submit, please contact the ABOI Headquarters directly.

 All potential candidates are encouraged to review the Candidate Handbook which outlines the examination process in greater detail.
-If at anytime you have any questions, please contact the ABOI Headquarters.
+If at any time you have any questions, please contact the ABOI Headquarters.
 Use the following support documents to assist in your application process: